Video store business plan for starting your own business

 Step3: Establish Your Corporate Office

-To start the video game store, Mr. Helery decided to rent out a three-room shop in the commercial market.
+To start the video game store, Mr. Helery decided to rent out a three-room shop and procure the equipment and furniture.

 Step4: Establish a Web Presence